mechanikalk/blockchain_programming/Intro_to_Bitcoin_Command_Line.md

 ***Assignment Deliverable 5:*** Build a transaction that has 2 inputs and two outputs.
 Report the raw transaction hex, the decoded transaction hex, and the transaction ID.

-***Assignment Deliverable 6:*** Build a 2-of-3 multisig transaction using bitcoin-cli.
+***Assignment Deliverable 6:*** Send money to a 2-of-3 multisig transaction using bitcoin-cli.
 Report the raw transaction hex, the decoded transaction hex, and the transaction ID.

+***Assignment Deliverable 7:*** Send money from your 2-of-3 multisig to a new address.
+Report the raw transaction hex, the decoded transaction hex, and the transaction ID.

+# Helpful Tools

+Using Bitcoin in the command line is one of the simplest ways to get started using bitcoin.
+However, there are limitations due to dealing with JSON.
+These can be made easier by leveraging a command line JSON interpreter tool.
+One such tool is known as JQ.
+The JQ repo is found here: https://stedolan.github.io/jq/ .
+Feel free to download and install JQ and than go through the JQ tutorial.
+JQ is useful for creating more fluid and robust shell scripts for creating bitcoin transactions.